dwhiffing/fury/content/warsaw/bg/body.md

 Bulgaria, but once the staunchest ally, now of any member, its loyalty to the Soviets is the weakest.

-The Bulgarian People’s Army (BKA) forms the bulk of the defence forces with a small coastal navy designed to assist the Soviet Black Sea Fleet in securing the approaches to the Bosporus, and a moderately sized air force of about 300 combat aircraft.
+The Bulgarian People’s Army (BKA) forms the bulk of the defense forces with a small coastal navy designed to assist the Soviet Black Sea Fleet in securing the approaches to the Bosporus, and a moderately sized air force of about 300 combat aircraft.